On the Horizon

 Outcast Silver Raiders

 A dark, occult-medieval OSR game set in the Mythic North, a region heavily inspired by Scotland.
-Simple D&D-like rules, low magic, three character classes (Rogue, Sorcerer, Warrior), and a folk-horror streak.
+Simple D&D-like rules, low magic, and a folk-horror streak.
 Play as outlaws, agents of the Baron, or witchfinders hunting real demonic threats.
+Comes with a fully-fleshed out campaign setting for you to explore.

-A classic old-school campaign: adventure for gold and XP, build a stronghold, recruit troops, wage war, rule a barony.
-Two systems do this especially well — Adventurer Conqueror King System (ACKS II) or Worlds Without Number.
+Let’s do our own classic old-school grand campaign: adventure in dungeons for gold and XP, build a stronghold, recruit troops, rule a barony, and wage war.
+There will be classic adventuring, domain management, and wargaming!
+Two systems do this well — Adventurer Conqueror King System (ACKS II) or Worlds Without Number.
 We’d pick the system that fits the group and run a campaign from 1st level to kingdom-builder.

 Blades in the Dark